Bumble-Bee-525/ERLC-Fishing-Bot/README.md

 Easy way to afk a ton of money in the game Emergency Response: Liberty County.
 (Originally created May 25, 2025)

 Download the lastest version her: https://drive.google.com/drive/folders/1YsMGIXbAAZ4keZuRQRzEf97oouiLXDtw?usp=drive_link Place all these files into a single folder.
 Then double click the "FishingERLC.exe" file to run it.
+In the future, I'll upload a better exe into this repo.

 # Instructions for using fishing bot:
 - fish manually yourself until your inventory is full of fish all the way to slot 0